sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 **Authorization parameters**

 Upon successful authentication, the authentication methods inform Authentication Manager about the result.
-Authentication Manager then authorizes the port and configures it for allowing traffic from and to the client.
+Authentication Manager then authorizes the port and configures it for allowing traffic from the client.

 Authentication Manager receives the client authorization parameters from the authentication method after successful authentication of a client.
 The following parameters are acted upon:

 - *VLAN Id*: This is the VLAN ID sent by a RADIUS server.
 Authentication Manager configures the port membership accordingly so that the client traffic is associated with the VLAN.
 Refer [3] for further details.
 - *Session Timeout*: This is the timeout attribute of the authenticated client session.
 - *Session Termination Action*: Upon session timeout, the Session Termination Action determines the action on the client session.
 The following actions are defined:
    - *Default*: The client session is torn down and authentication needs to be restarted for the client.
    - *RADIUS*: Re-authentication is initiated for the client.
 - *Filter-Id*: Specifies an ACL of Diffserv policy name.
 This is used to apply a Static ACL or DiffServ policy on the port for the client.
 IPv4 and IPv6 ACLs in the “IN” direction is supported.
 If the Differv policy or ACL is not present in the system, or if a Diffserv policy is already configured on the port, authentication for the client is rejected.
 These are subject to Monitor Mode configuration.
 Filter-Id is supported on all Authentication Manager host modes.
 - *Downloadable ACL*: DACLs are supported on all host modes.
 - *Redirect ACL*: This is used to apply an ACL that traps matching packets to the CPU for redirection.
 It is typically used to match on HTTP packets from a client.